blitzarx1/egui_graphs/README.md

 #### Step 4: Implementing the update() function.

 Now, lets implement the `update()` function for the `BasicApp`.
-This function creates a `GraphView` widget providing it mutable reference to the graph, and adds it to the central panel using the `ui.add()` function.
+This function creates a `GraphView` widget providing a mutable reference to the graph, and adds it to `egui::CentralPanel` using the `ui.add()` function for adding widgets.
 ```rust
 impl App for BasicApp {
     fn update(&mut self, ctx: &Context, _: &mut eframe::Frame) {